rushhiii/notion-widgets/README_old.md

 ## Contact / Requests

-Feature requests, collaboration ideas, or questions: open an issue or discussion on the repo, or reach out via the GitHub profile linked above.*** End Patch
+Feature requests, collaboration ideas, or questions: open an issue or discussion on the repo, or reach out via the GitHub profile linked above.